apache/rocketmq-spring/README.md

 ## Introduction

-This is a sub-repo of RocketMQ TLP (http://rocketmq.apache.org/), It aims to help developers quickly integrate [RocketMQ](http://rocketmq.apache.org/) in [Spring Boot](http://projects.spring.io/spring-boot/).
+Thi project aims to help developers quickly integrate [RocketMQ](http://rocketmq.apache.org/) in [Spring Boot](http://projects.spring.io/spring-boot/).
 Support the Spring Message specification to facilitate developers to quickly switch from other MQ to RocketMQ.

 ## How To Contribute